By Neil Merrett

-For every Scarface with Al Pacino – a critically acclaimed and highly stylistic remake of a rags-to-riches-to-dust mobster movie from the 1930s – there are a huge number of movies that fail to critically and commerically match the appeal and influence of their source material.
+For every Scarface with Al Pacino – a critically acclaimed and highly stylistic remake of a rags-to-riches-to-dust mobster movie from the 1930s – there are a huge number of movies that fail to critically and commercially match the appeal and influence of their source material.

 For example, there is 2014’s attempt to update and modernise the science fiction movie Robocop that was seen as largely underperforming from a commercial standpoint.
 This was despite having some interesting and timely takes on the militarisation of urban police forces and the outsourcing of manufacturing, ethics and corporate responsibility.

-Part of the Robocop remake’s challenge was that many of the elements of the 1987 original, with its searing critique of corporate culture and Reagan-era excess, remains troublingly and eerily prescient concerning issues of corporate and private sector overreach that we are now facing in modern politics.
+Part of the Robocop remake’s challenge was that many of the elements of the 1987 original, with its searing critique of corporate culture and Reagan-era excess, remains eerily prescient concerning issues of corporate and private sector overreach that we are now facing in modern politics.